davidsanfal/ubuntu14_biicode/README.md

 biicode is a tech start-up based in Madrid, Spain.
 We develop a `multi-platform C and C++ dependency manager` with a hosting service (like Maven and Maven central for Java but for C and C++).
 We want code reuse made simple.

-Our tool is based in CMake and has been integrated with Koding.org, ArchLinux or Travis CI and our articles have been featured in the [ISO C++ committee’s site](http://isocpp.org/blog/2014/09/zeromq-biicode).
+Our uses CMake as build system and has been integrated with Koding.org or Travis CI and our articles have been featured in the [ISO C++ committee’s site](http://isocpp.org/blog/2014/09/zeromq-biicode).

 > [biicode](https://www.biicode.com/)